"We're like children in a candy shop."

 How much do you know about the global economy?

-You're probably aware that the United States is in a recession.
-In fact, according to a recent report from the National Bureau of Economic Research, we've been in a recession since December 2007.
-American stocks over that period of time -- paced by enormous declines in financial sector stocks such as Bank of America
+You're probably aware that the United States spent 2008 and most of 2009 in a recession.
+In fact, according to a recent report from the National Bureau of Economic Research, that recession started in December 2007.
+American stocks over that period of time -- paced by steep declines in financial sector stocks such as Goldman Sachs

-Now, while the U.S. economy has receded (i.e., seen negative GDP growth), it looks like China has grown its GDP 9% or so, India 7% or so, and Brazil 5% or so.
+Now, while the U.S. economy receded (i.e., had negative GDP growth), it looks like China grew its GDP 9% or so, India 7% or so, and Brazil 5% or so in 2008, and that those countries were able to sustain positive growth in 2009.
 Given those facts, and holding all other variables equal, we would expect that the stock markets in these countries would have far outperformed our own.

 Here's how it breaks down

-In fact, Brazil's stocks are down 40% since December 2007, India's 52%, and China's an astounding 61%.
-Again, that's despite the fact that all three of these countries saw healthy growth in 2008.
+In fact, Brazil's stocks are about breakeven, India's down 15%, and China's plunged an astounding 36%.
+Again, that's despite the fact that all three of these countries saw growth in 2008 and 2009.

 Wait a second ...

-That's because economic growth in the world's emerging markets, though it will slow in 2009, is expected to continue to outpace that of the United States for many, many years to come.
-Of course, it's that divergence between the performance of emerging markets stocks and their outlook for the future that prompted famed Templeton money manager Mark Mobius to tell Bloomberg that, when he and his team look at emerging markets stocks these days, "We're like children in a candy shop."
+Although emerging markets are in many cases valued as if their economies will perform worse than the U.S. going forward, economic growth in the world's emerging markets -- though it will slow in 2009 -- is expected to continue to outpace that of the United States for many, many years to come.
+Of course, it's that divergence between the performance of emerging-markets stocks and their outlook for the future that prompted famed Templeton money manager Mark Mobius to tell Bloomberg that, when he and his team look at emerging-markets stocks these days, "We're like children in a candy shop."

 And that, dear Fools, was the reveal